Ahhhh2016/pomodoro-kanban/README.md

 ### UI Consistency Fixes
 - **Button Size Consistency**: Fixed timer button and menu button size inconsistency on hover.
 Both buttons now maintain the same size when hovered, providing a more consistent user experience.

+### Due Date Display Optimization
+- **Improved Due Date Positioning**: Due dates are now displayed exclusively on the right side of the focused time line, completely removed from markdown content display
+- **Cleaner Card Layout**: This change eliminates due date duplication and creates a more streamlined card appearance
+- **Better Information Hierarchy**: Due dates are now grouped with timing information, making it easier to see both focused time and deadlines at a glance
+- **Markdown Content Cleanup**: Due date information is no longer displayed in the card's markdown content, keeping the content area clean and focused on the actual task description
+- **Independent Display Logic**: Due dates in the focused time line are now independent of the "move-dates" setting, ensuring they always display when present

+### Debug Information for Due Date Issues
+- **Comprehensive Debug Logging**: Added detailed console logging throughout the due date processing pipeline to help diagnose display issues
+- **DueDate Component Debug**: Logs due date data, formatting settings, and rendering decisions
+- **Item Component Debug**: Logs focused time line rendering logic and due date display conditions
+- **Parser Debug**: Logs markdown parsing process for due date extensions and AST generation
+- **Hydration Debug**: Logs due date string parsing and moment.js conversion process
+- **List Processing Debug**: Logs due date extraction from AST nodes to item metadata
+- **Debug Usage**: Open browser developer console to view detailed debug information when due dates are not displaying correctly
+- **Debug Guide**: See `DEBUG_DUEDATE.md` for detailed instructions on how to use the debug information to troubleshoot due date display issues

+### Due Date Data Flow Fix
+- **Fixed Data Mapping Issue**: Resolved issue where duedate data was not being properly mapped from AST nodes to item metadata
+- **Compatibility Layer**: Added compatibility mapping to store duedate data in both `node.duedate` and `node.date` properties
+- **Enhanced Debug Logging**: Added detailed logging in list processing to track data extraction from AST nodes
+- **Root Cause**: The issue was that duedate data was stored in `node.duedate` during parsing but the list processor expected it in `node.date` (DateNode interface)

+### Due Time Data Flow Fix
+- **Fixed Due Time Mapping Issue**: Resolved the same data mapping issue for duetime that was affecting duedate
+- **Compatibility Layer**: Added compatibility mapping to store duetime data in both `node.duetime` and `node.time` properties
+- **Complete Due Date/Time Support**: Both due date and due time now display correctly in the focused time line
+- **Consistent Data Flow**: Due time follows the same data flow pattern as due date for reliable processing

+### Due Date Display Format Enhancement
+- **Enhanced Visual Format**: Due dates now display with "!
+Due: " prefix for better visibility and urgency indication
+- **Improved Spacing**: Added right padding (8px) to due date display for better visual separation
+- **Clear Identification**: The exclamation mark and "Due:" label make due dates easily distinguishable from other metadata
+- **Consistent Styling**: Maintains red color and bold font weight for high visibility

 - [Bugs, Issues, & Feature Requests](https://github.com/mgmeyers/obsidian-kanban/issues)
 - [Development Roadmap](https://github.com/mgmeyers/obsidian-kanban/projects/1)